 Better: Those surveyed who are African American responded similarly to those who reported being European American.
 In comparison, the African-Americans also responded similarly to the Japanese Americans surveyed.

 This sentence uses parallel terms for all racial identities, as well as using the specific term "Japanese-American."
-For detailed instructions on these terms, look here: http://supp.apa.org/style/pubman-ch03.00.pdf.
+For detailed instructions on these terms, consult the APA style manual's Supplemental Material: Writing Clearly and Concisely.

-This sentence only defines the children by their labels, either "autistic" or "disabled," instead of acknowledging that they are people first.
+This sentence defines people by a label instead of acknowledging that they are people first.